Damien Kingsbury

 Damien Kingsbury, is an Australian academic specializing in political and security issues.

 Education

 Kingsbury studied Journalism and Politics at the Royal Melbourne Institute of Technology.
 In 1983, he was awarded the Australian News Correspondents Memorial Award as the Tony Joyce Scholar for his journalism from El Salvador, to undertake an MS in Journalism at Columbia University, New York.
 In 1989, Kingsbury completed an MA in Development Studies at Monash University in 1991.
-In 1997 he graduated with a PhD at Monash University, Cultural and Political Issues in Australian Reporting of Indonesia 1975-1993.
+In 1997 he graduated with a PhD at Monash University.

 Career

 Journalism

 In 1979-80 Kingsbury was a journalist for Australian Associated Press.
 In 1981 he wrote articles on the civil war in El Salvador, published in The Age, The Sydney Morning Herald and the (London) Observer.
 Kingsbury took up a staff position with The Age in mid-1981.

 In 1985, Kingsbury joined the Australian Broadcasting Corporation's Radio News Division, then Radio Australia.
 While at Radio Australia, Kingsbury was awarded the Australian ASEAN Journalists Program in 1988.
 Kingsbury has since contributed to a number of media outlets, including as 'World' commentator for ABC Melbourne until 2020 and, until 2019, as international affairs commentator for Crikey and, since 2020, as weekly international affairs commentator for ABC Victoria.
 He is regularly quoted by Australian and international media on regional political affairs.